MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 # ❓ How did you handle authentication?

 We used JWT-based authentication.
-On login, NestJS generates a token containing the userId, role, and tenantId.
+On login, NestJS generates a token containing the userId, role, and schoolId.
 Every request carries this token, and NestJS Guards verify it before the request reaches any controller.
-The tenantId inside the token is critical — every database query uses it as a filter, so one school's data is never accessible to another school, even if someone tried to guess an ID
+The schoolId inside the token is critical — every database query uses it as a filter, so one school's data is never accessible to another school, even if someone tried to guess an ID

 # ❓ How do you ensure data security?

 - JWT authentication
 - Role-based access control
-- tenantId filtering for isolation
+- schoolId filtering for isolation
 - Input validation
 - Secure webhook verification